 Scouting and thresholds Frass tubes are an excellent indication of CBT infestations, and susceptible trees should be monitored regularly.
 Since other insects can cause similar damage, inspection of the larvae is required for confirmation.

 Although some wasp species parasitize the larvae, effective biological control does not occur at present.
-Avoid sprays which will disrupt whatever control does occur.
+Avoid sprays that will disrupt whatever control does occur.

 Avoid unnecessary pruning cuts or injuries to the tree.
 Like most wood-boring insects, CBT is attracted to stressed trees.
 Keep trees as healthy as possible with appropriate watering, fertilizer applications, and pruning.
 Remove heavily infested branches or trees.